alistanis/goenc/README.md

 Each package can also be used directly, as the `Cipher` struct in each simply wraps public functions.

+This package supports the following types of encryption, all using the Go stdlib with exception for NaCL, which uses [Secretbox from the /x/crypto package](https://godoc.org/golang.org/x/crypto/nacl/secretbox):

+* AES-CBC
+* AES-CFB (Does not include HMAC, probably don't use this - I will happily take a contribution fixing this)
+* AES-CTR
+* AES-GCM
+* NaCL - with a user provided pad

 #####Example Usage of package functions

     key := []byte("some 32 byte key") // obviously this would fail without being 32 bytes